 changes and supplementary course materials will be

-available from this site.
+made available through Canvas and usually through the web site.
 In addition, necessary

 changes or important announcements will also be

-distributed by e-mail.
+distributed by through Canvas.

 - Tentative Office Hours:

 Office hours for the course will be held by the

 instructor as Teams meetings T,Th 5:00pm-6:00pm Central time and W 10:00am-11:00am Central time.
 Times are subject to change and will be